T. Amarnath Goud

 Todupunuri Amarnath Goud (born 1 March 1965) is an Indian judge.
 Presently, he is a judge of Tripura High Court and a former judge of Telangana High Court.

-Early life
+Early life and education

 He was born on 1 March 1965 in Secunderabad, Telangana.
+He belongs to the family of philanthropist T.Anjaiah Goud (owner of Paradise Theatre, Secunderabad), who was hid grand father, donated land for burial ground at Kavadiguda, Hyderabad and also statue of Mahatma Gandhi at M. G. Road, Secunderabad, which was unveiled by the then Prime Minister of India Pandit Jawaharlal Nehru in the year 1951.
+He studied at the St. Patrick's High School, Secunderabad.
+He obtained B.Sc from Arts and Science College, Secunderabad and LL.B from Shivaji Law College under Marathwada University.

+Career

-He began his legal journey in 1995 with the Bar Council of Andhra Pradesh and was appointed as a judge of the Telangana High Court in 2017 and transferred to the Tripura High Court in October 2021.
+He began his legal journey in 1990 by enrolling as advocate with the Bar Council of Andhra Pradesh on 22 September 1990.
+He was appointed as a judge of the Telangana High Court on 21 September 2017 and transferred to the Tripura High Court on 28 October 2021.
+In Tripura he served as executive chairman of Tripura State Legal Services Authority since 30 June 2022 and also served as acting chief justice on three occasions in 2022, 2023 and in 2025.

 Justice Goud received Honorary Doctorate from Maharaja Bir Bikram (MBB) University on 29 May 2025 in recognition of his “achievements in exemplary judicial service.”

-Early life and education

-He studied at the St. Patrick's High School, Secunderabad.